semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard.md

 ![Screenshot of dashboard view](/img/dashboard-view.png)

-The Semgrep Cloud Platform Dashboard is an overview of your organization’s security posture from data aggregated within the Semgrep Cloud Platform.
+The Semgrep AppSec Platform Dashboard is an overview of your organization’s security posture from data aggregated within the Semgrep AppSec Platform.
 With these metrics you can:

 * View recurring security issues, consequently taking action on them.
 * Improve communication between developer teams and security teams.
 * Detect vulnerabilities early, thereby preventing these from persisting through to the next stage of product delivery, such as QA.

-You can access the Dashboard by [logging into the Semgrep Cloud Platform](https://semgrep.dev/login?return_path=/manage/projects).
+You can access the Dashboard by [logging into the Semgrep AppSec Platform](https://semgrep.dev/login?return_path=/manage/projects).

 ## Assessing security readiness at a glance